organix/uFork/ufork-wasm/awp.md

         If successful, the 'stop' parameter is a function that stops listening.
         Otherwise 'stop' is undefined and 'reason' provides an explanation.

-The requestor must return a `cancel` function that cancels the attempt to listen.
+The requestor may return a `cancel` function that cancels the listen attempt.

 Once closed, stopped or cancelled, the `on_open`, `on_receive`, and `on_close` callbacks are not called again.